sustrik/ribosome/README.md

 provides a tool called nested embedded expressions.

 Embedded expressions that have been introduced so far are embedded expressions of first level.
-They can be written as @{} and &{}.
-Alternatively, @1{} and &1{}
+They are written as @{} and &{}.
+Alternatively, the form @1{}
-can be used.
+and &1{} can be used.
 The expression is evaluated during the compilation and the result is written to the output.

 Embedded expressions of second level are written @2{} and &2{}.
 They are replaced by embedded expressions of first level during the compilation.